Matti Matikainen/Newspix24/Sipa USA via USA TODAY NETWORK. Pictured: Przemyslaw Zamojski (left) and Luka Doncic (right)

 Credit: USA TODAY Sports.
 Pictured: Kawhi Leonard

-The Suns’ odds of getting Kawhi Leonard jumped mysteriously on Monday at 5dimes.
+The Suns’ odds of getting Kawhi Leonard jumped mysteriously on Monday.
 They are now just +350, behind the Lakers and Spurs, to land the disgruntled superstar.
 Should the Suns or Kings trade for Leonard — which, by the way, would be absolute suicide in dealing a top pick for a player with one year left on his deal, seeking a max, who has a reported preference for larger markets and a problematic long-term injury — then Doncic will almost certainly go to the Spurs.

 So if you think the Spurs move Leonard before the draft, then you might want to stay away.
 The Spurs are running out of time to make a deal, and the latest reports indicate that they continue to believe they might be able to fix things with Leonard.